 E. Sample Course Sequence for Psychological Science Students

 The Psychological Science track requires a minimum of 36 credits.
-The required courses can be completed by a full-time student in 2 years if the course sequence below is followed.
-In consultation with one's faculty mentor, a student may elect to complete their degree over 3 years.
-Notify Andrea as early as possible if you wish to spread out your courses across 3 years through a 3-year plan instead.
+The courses to satisfy degree requirements can be completed by a full-time student in 2 years if the course sequence listed below is followed.

 YEAR 1